pschool-in/curriculum/content/grammar/verb-2.md

 ## Clue Me In!

-Drag and drop the words at the right blanks.
+Drag and drop the words in the right blanks.

 ```
 Leaves *rustle* in the breeze.